-Compassionate Love: Displaying compassion for those who struggle with mental illness
+Compassionate Love: Displaying compassion for those who struggle with mental illness (c)2014 Nancy Virden

-The whimsical horse was looking at the woods.
-Suddenly, he took off into a trot as the girl clung tightly.
+The girl’s horse kept looking at the woods.
+Suddenly, he took off into a trot.
 Veering sharply, he entered a gap between trees and headed down an obviously horse-made trail, complete with scratching brambles and overhanging branches.
-The little girl thought she was doomed.
+Its rider thought she was doomed.
 This was no longer fun as her amateurish riding skills completely failed.

 These two stories, in my opinion, express some of what those of us who struggle with mood disorders feel.
 One day we are sitting atop the world, feeling safe and enjoying the ride.
 Life is fairly predictable and routine, we are comfortable.

 NOTE: I am not a doctor or mental health professional.
 I speak only from personal experiences with and observations of mental illness.
 In no way is this website intended to substitute for professional mental health care.